techouse/qs/README.md

 );
 ```

-You may encode the dot notation in the keys of [Map] with option [EncodeOptions.encodeDotInKeys] by setting it to `true`:
+Encode literal dots in keys with [EncodeOptions.encodeDotInKeys] (use with [EncodeOptions.allowDots]):

 ```dart
 expect(